-For button transmitters (RF "keys"), such as the 5801, 5804, and 5804BD, you must assign a unique zone number to each individual button used on the transmitter.
+For button transmitters (RF "keys"), such as the 5804, 5803 and 5801, you must assign a unique zone number to each individual button used on the transmitter.
 Each button on the transmitter also has a pre-designated loop or input number, which is automatically displayed.

-Programming an RF House ID (01-31) in field 24 is necessary only if using 5827 or 5827BD wireless keypads or 5804BD transmitters.
+Programming an RF House ID (01-31) in field 24 is necessary only if using 5827, 5827BD wireless keypads or 5804BD transmitters.
 An RF House ID is not necessary for other 5800 series transmitters and the entry should be left at "00" (default) in those cases.